Beatriz Melano

-Beatriz Melano (October 20, 1931 – May 29, 2004) was a Uruguayan, Protestant theologian from Buenos Aires, Argentina.
-Melano is the first known, Protestant woman in Latin America to earn a doctorate in theology.
+Beatriz Melano (October 20, 1931 – May 29, 2004) was an Argentine-born Uruguayan Protestant theologian.
+Melano is the first known Protestant woman in Latin America to earn a doctorate in theology.
 Her participation in international theological conferences established a foundation for future women and Latin American theologians.
 Melano's books, articles, and presentations on a wide range of theological topics contributed to Latin American feminist and liberation theology.
 Her influence as a theologian extended beyond Latin America to the United States and Europe.
 In 1994, a meeting of "Women Professors of Theology" honored Melano as the first woman to be a professor of theology in Latin America.

 Life

 Beatriz Elena Melano was born on October 20, 1931, in Buenos Aires, Argentina.
 Her mother, Maria Luisa Laguardia, was a dentist from Uruguay and her father, Giuseppe Melano, worked as a publicist for a tobacco company.
 As a child, Melano helped her mother in working and serving as members of a Baptist church in Buenos Aires.
 While a student at Princeton Theological Seminary, she met her husband, Richard Arden Couch (a Presbyterian minister).
 The couple married in 1957.
 Melano and Couch accepted teaching positions at Union Seminary in Buenos Aires in 1959.
 Melano had three children—two daughters, Ana Gabriela (deceased) and Johanna Ruth—and one son, Marcos José.
 The couple later divorced.

 Beatriz Melano died on May 29, 2004, in Montevideo.